M64GitHub/zig64/README.md

       base_address: u16
   ) Sid
   ```
-  Initializes a new SID instance with the specified base address, zeroing all registers.
+  Initializes a new SID instance with the specified base address, zeroing all registers and resetting tracking fields.

   ```zig
   pub fn getRegisters(